 We are profoundly saddened by this breach of trust.
 We will take the steps necessary to address any harm that may have occurred, and remain unwavering in our commitment to ensuring the well-being of our students and providing a positive learning environment.

 In recent weeks I have solicited and received more than 1,000 different hopes and dreams for the future of Winona State University, ranging from large scale to small, and encompassing nearly every aspect of WSU, including our students, our campus climate, our facilities, our technology, our outreach to the community, our partnerships with business and industry, and our image.
 These hopes and dreams make several things clear: folks remain deeply passionate about WSU, wholly committed to its future, and dedicated to being part of the conversation about where we should go next.
-Today we will lay the foundation for the next 150 years of Winona State University, which will continue to embody excellence for generations to come.
 Read More…

 Most of you know that Winona State University was founded as a normal school, a place to train teachers on the American frontier.
 What you may not know is that from the very beginning we were recognized globally as innovators in teacher education, and that the “Winona Model” was influencing how teachers were prepared around the world back in the 1870s.
 In the years since, we’ve continued our proud tradition of teacher education and our College of Education remains a major component of what makes WSU great.
 Read More…